Have You Heard of Restless Genital Syndrome?

 Are people with MS more susceptible to RGS?

-Although I have not read personal stories of people with MS who describe symptoms similar to those of RGS, I question whether its relationship to RLS may make people with MS more susceptible to experiencing RGS.
-If people with MS are four times more likely to develop RLS, are they also more likely to develop the rare condition currently known as RGS?
+While I have not read personal stories of people with MS who describe symptoms similar to those of RGS, I question whether its relationship to RLS may make people with MS more likely to have RGS.
+If people with MS are 4 times more likely to develop RLS, are they also more likely to develop the rare condition currently known as RGS?

 This may be a good research question to submit to iConquerMS.org.
 What questions about MS would you like to know more about?